Emergency Assistance for Renters

 Project Share: An opportunity to Help your Neighbors in Need

 If you would like to help your neighbors in financial crisis who cannot pay their utility bills, consider a contribution to the City's "Project Share" Program.
 Project Share is funded by contributions from individuals and organizations.
-Of the funds contributed to Project Share, 100% stay in our service area to help customers located in Raleigh, Garner, Knightdale, Rolesville, Wake Forest, Wendell and Zebulon.
+Of the funds contributed to Project Share, 100 percent stay in our service area to help customers located in Raleigh, Garner, Knightdale, Rolesville, Wake Forest, Wendell and Zebulon.

 Apply for COVID-19 Relief for Mortgage Payment